Last Updated: June 3, 2026

 Approach 1: Enter a Duration Estimate.
 This is often called Fixed Duration estimating.

-Task 1's estimated duration is 10 days.
-In the Resource Names column, check Ben and Ted to assign them to the task.
+The estimated duration of Task 1 is 10 days.
+In the Resource Names column, check Ben and Ted to assign them to the activity.

-The total assignment is 10 days in working time, 160 hours if they are working full time on the task for $26,000.
+The total assignment time is 10 days, or 160 hours if they work full-time on the activity, and the work cost is $26,000.

 Approach 2: Enter a Work Estimate.
 This is often called Effort-Driven estimating.

 All detail tasks have a 1-day duration by default.
-If you are going to do effort-driven estimating, just leave the 1-day duration.
-You could also enter a duration estimate like in the example, but the work estimate is fixed.
+If you are going to do effort driven estimating, just leave the 1-day duration.
+You could also enter a duration estimate like the example, but the work estimate is fixed.
 An estimate of 80 hours was entered.

 The duration stays at 5 days for $15,000.

-Remove Ben from the task.
+Remove Ben from the activity.
 The duration goes back to 5 days, and the cost remains unchanged.

-We will go into much more detail on how to refine these assignments and work with the calculation settings, but with a broad brush stroke, these are the two basic approaches to working with our estimates.
+We will go into much more detail on how to refine these assignments and work with the calculation settings, but with a broad brush stroke, these are the two basic approaches to working with our estimates in Microsoft Project.

-Before moving to a new step or section, let's look at two more things.
-First, do you remember where Project determines how to convert a duration so that if you say a task is two weeks duration and then you want to see duration in days, it knows how to make the correct conversion?
+Let's look at two more things before moving to a new step or section.
+First, do you remember where Microsoft Project determines how to convert a duration so that if you say an activity is two weeks and you want to see the duration in days, it knows how to make the correct conversion?

-Go to the Project tab and then select the Change Working Time command.
-That conversion is a function of the interaction between how the project calendar is defined and schedule settings in Options.
+Go to the Project tab and select the Change Working Time command.
+The conversion is a function of the interaction between the project calendar's definition and schedule settings in Options.
 Click the Options… button.

-Remember, as a general rule, the calendar definition should match the selections:
+Remember, as a general rule that we covered earlier in the MS Project Master Class Book on the Calculation Engine, the calendar definition should match the selections:

 Default start time